Afleveringen

 -

-The Parlando Project takes various words (mostly literary poetry) and combines them with music we create and record.
-We've released over 750 of these pieces over the years, and you can hear any and all of them, as well as read our short accounts of the experience of working with the poems, at our blog and archives which are located at frankhudson.org
+The Parlando Project takes various words (mostly literary poetry) and combines them with music in differing styles.
+We've done over 800 of these combinations, and you can read more about this and hear all of the previous audio pieces at our blog and archives located at frankhudson.org

 -